schn4ck/schnack/README.md

 ## Comment approval via web admin with push notifications

-Ideally there's an admin app that lets the admin approve/reject comments or users.
-Each new comment triggers a [push notification](https://developer.mozilla.org/en-US/docs/Web/API/Push_API), within reasonable limits.
-If a user is whitelisted, all of her comments are automatically approved.
+* Ideally there's an admin web app that allows approving/blocking of users and approving/rejecting of comments.
+* Each new comment triggers a [push notification](https://developer.mozilla.org/en-US/docs/Web/API/Push_API), within reasonable limits.
+* If a user is approved, all of her comments are automatically approved.
 If a user is blocked, all of his comments are automatically rejected.
 Otherwise each comment needs to be approved/rejected manually.

 ## Server requirements